manav828/doneone/COMPLETE_SETUP_GUIDE.md

 1. Open any website
 2. Press F12 → Console tab
 3. Press `Alt+Shift+A`
-4. Look for: `FlowBoard: Command received: quick-add-task`
+4. Look for: `DoneOne: Command received: quick-add-task`

 **If you see it**: ✅ Shortcut works!
 Content script issue - just reload page **If you don't see it**: ❌ Shortcut not configured in Chrome